 So, that leads to the big question, what’s in the actual float tank code language?

-(type in floatation into the search bar and it will be the only result)
+The entire float tank language being adopted into the MAHC can be read here. (type in floatation into the search bar and it will be the only result)

 It’s a decent length document, and a lot of it has to do with pretty run-of-the-mill-stuff (eg, you need to get a permit through your health department before you open, or you need to keep a copy of the plans you submit, etc), but there are also some pretty significant things in there.